ethereum-optimism/optimism/README.md

 ## 3. Wallet Specific Smart Contracts

-These contracts instnatiate a simple swap on/off system for fast entry/exit, as well as some basics such as
+These contracts instnatiate a simple swap on/off system for fast entry/exit, as well as some basics such as XXXXXXXXXXXXX

 ### 3.1 L1liquidityPool.sol

-Layer 1 liquidity pool.
-It accepts ERC20 and ETH.
+The Layer 1 liquidity pool accepts ERC20 and ETH.

 **L1->L2**: When users **deposit into this contract**, then (1) the pool size grows and (2) corresponding funds are sent to them on the L2 side.

 **L2->L1**: When users **deposit into the corresponding L2 contract**, then (1) the pool size shrinks and (2) corresponding tokens are sent to them at their L1 wallet. `L1liquidityPool.sol` charges a convenience fee to the user.

 #### Initial values

-* _l2LiquidityPoolAddress_ The address of the Layer 2 liquidity pool
+* _l2LiquidityPoolAddress_.
+The address of the Layer 2 liquidity pool
-* _l1messenger_ The address of the Layer 1 messager
+* _l1messenger_.
+The address of the Layer 1 messager
-* _l2ETHAddress_ The address of the oWETH contract on the L2
+* _l2ETHAddress_.
+The address of the oWETH contract on the L2
 * _fee_ The convenience fee.
 The data type of **_fee** is `uint256`.
 If the fee is 3%, then _fee_ is 3.
 (This needs to be improved)

 #### Events

-* _ownerAddERC20Liquidity_EVENT_.
-The event of adding funds to the pool by the contract owner. **ownerAddERC20Liquidity** doesn't send any messages to L2.
+* `ownerAddERC20Liquidity_EVENT`.
+The event of adding funds to the pool by the contract owner. `ownerAddERC20Liquidity` doesn't send any messages to L2.

-* _clientDepositL1_EVENT_.
-The event of depositing tokens to the pool. **clientDepositL1** sends a message to L2, which triggers a contract on the L2 side to send funds to the user's L2 wallet.
+* `clientDepositL1_EVENT`.
+The event of depositing tokens to the pool. `clientDepositL1` sends a message to L2, which triggers a contract on the L2 side to send funds to the user's L2 wallet.

-* clientPayL1_EVENT_.
-The event of sending tokens to the user. **clientPayL1** is a cross-chain function - it's triggered by actions on the L2 side, which then call clientPayL1 to send funds to the user's L1 accounut.
+* `clientPayL1_EVENT`.
+The event of sending tokens to the user. `clientPayL1` is a cross-chain function - it's triggered by actions on the L2 side, which then call clientPayL1 to send funds to the user's L1 accounut.

-* _ownerRecoverFee_EVENT_.
+* `ownerRecoverFee_EVENT`.
 The event of withdrawing fees by the contract owner.

 #### Functions

-* _init_.
+* `init`.
 It can only be accessed by the contract owner.
 The owner can update the **_fee**.

-#### receive
+* `receive`.
 This handles ETH.
 If called by the contract owner, it allows ETH to be desposited into the ETH pool.
-For other callers, it also sends a message to the **L2liquidityPool** smart contract on L2, which then sends **oWETH** to the sender.
+For other callers, it also sends a message to the `L2liquidityPool` smart contract on L2, which then sends oWETH to the sender.

-#### ownerAddERC20Liquidity
+* `ownerAddERC20Liquidity`.
 Used by the owner to provide liquidity into an ERC20 pool.
 Unlike a normal deposit, it doesn't send a message to L2.

 #### balanceOf